colbyfayock/colbyfayock.com/src/_posts/destructuring-the-fundamentals-of-react-hooks.md

 };
 ```

-In the above code, given our already created context, we can immediately “use” said context and collect the values passed in to our context provider.
+In the above code, given our already created context, we can immediately “use” said context and collect the values passed into our context provider.

 ## Cleaning your hooks
 What makes hooks even more powerful is combining and abstracting them DRYing up your code in a cleaner way.
 As a quick last example, we can take our cookie examples of `useState` and `useEffect` and abstract them into their own `use[Name]` function, effectively [creating a custom hook](https://reactjs.org/docs/hooks-custom.html).